grace-notes/website/contents/topics/edification.md

 All believers are in full time Christian service from the moment of their salvation.
 Christian service is the normal result of spiritual growth but never the means.

-**Eph.
-4:16, “_From whom the whole body, being fitted and held together by that which every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love._”**
+> **Eph.
+4:16**, “From whom the whole body, being fitted and held together by that which every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love.”

 Body function depends upon the proper use of joints.
 Athletic coordination depends upon the proper use of the joints.

 The result of the communication of doctrine is edification in your soul.

-**The Motivation of the Believer in Edification**
+## The Motivation of the Believer in Edification

 There are two categories of motivation: positive volition and humility